ochnios/switch-ai/.ai/apikey-resource-implementation-plan.md

 * **Authentication**: Access is restricted to authenticated users.
 The user's identity is derived from the server-side session.
 * **Authorization**: Supabase RLS policies ensure a user can only write to their own record in the `api_keys` table.
 * **Input Validation**: A Zod schema validates the `apiKey` format, ensuring it is a non-empty string with the expected prefix (`sk-or-`).
-* **Data Protection**: The API key is immediately encrypted within a secure database function and is never stored in plaintext.
+* **Data Protection**: The API key is immediately encrypted using AES-256-GCM with a unique salt and IV per encryption, and is never stored in plaintext.

 ### 7. Error Handling